hanzoai/agency/README.md

 ## How can I deploy this project?

-Simply open [Lovable](https://lovable.dev/projects/0d26a8c6-880d-4da6-ac52-9bbf0aa68adb) and click on Share -> Publish.
+Deploy using your preferred hosting service (Netlify, Vercel, etc.).

 ## I want to use a custom domain - is that possible?

-We don't support custom domains (yet).
-If you want to deploy your project under your own domain then we recommend using Netlify.
-Visit our docs for more details: [Custom domains](https://docs.lovable.dev/tips-tricks/custom-domain/)
+For custom domain deployment, we recommend using Netlify or similar services.